 Meaningful Use Overview

 Announcement: MIPS does not replace Medicaid Meaningful Use.
 Eligible Professionals who meet the eligibility criteria for the Medicaid EHR Incentive Program will continue to submit to TennCare to receive Medicaid EHR incentive payments.
 EPs can receive up to six incentive payments with the EHR Incentive Program through 2021.
 EPs that meet the eligibility criteria for MIPS/APMs and the Medicaid EHR Incentive Program can receive incentive payments from both programs but must attest to each program respectively.
 There are many overlaps between the ACI requirements and the EHR Incentive program requirements.
-The requirements for MIPS/ACI.
+You can find the requirements for MIPS/PI.

 Meaningful use (MU) is using certified EHR technology to